SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1q4dhediWgcbgAP3Wfsky_-roVyfCUe6xi-dhBdHbU4s/doc-text-only.md

 **Strategy Guild**

-A group to discuss strategy for the Ambassador program on a visionary or 10,000 foot level. .
+A service guild  set up to group to discuss  and promote strateg ies beneficial to other workgroups and guilds towards achieving y for the overall Ambassador program ’s  on a vision ary  or 10,000 foot level. . ecosystem and community, while promoting ethical conduct, honesty, integrity, and growth.